-Learn the easy way from the lessons they learned the hard way and adopt what is working for them, adding your unique spin to it.
+Learn the easy way from the lessons they learned the hard way and adopt what works for them, adding your unique spin to it.

 Study how your competitors price their services.

-Try and single out the top tier trainers in your field and see what they offer and how they offer it in order to substantiate what they charge.
+Try and single out the top-tier trainers in your field and see what they offer and how they offer it to substantiate what they charge.